I was reminded of how alfalfa herbal tea helped me recover my energy and build my blood back after having 3 babies in 25 months!

 Alfalfa is loaded (really high levels) with vitamins A, B, C, D, E, K, chlorophyll, beta carotene & calcium and is a frugal way to improve health.
 Known to be helpful in chronic fatigue syndrome.

 Vitamin K is beneficial when blood clotting properties are required.

 People who have been on antibiotics such as amoxicillin, gentamycin, tetracycline, and streptomycin can benefit from this since it can restore the levels of Vitamin K which is depleted when using these antibiotics, as well as cholesterol-lowering drugs, steroids, and anti-seizure medication.

-“For my fourth birth I used a knowledgeable home midwife who taught me about the benefits of alfalfa and liquid cholorophyll.
-I hemmoraged with this baby also but this time (instead of the prescription iron pills) I used alfalfa.
-I increased the amount daily and within just 2 weeks my hemotocrit was high and I felt full of energy and health.
+“For my fourth birth I used a knowledgeable home midwife who taught me about the benefits of alfalfa with its high chlorophyll.
+I hemorrhaged with this baby also but this time (instead of the prescription iron pills) I used alfalfa.
+I increased the amount daily and within just 2 weeks my hematocrit was high and I felt full of energy and health.
 Even my mother (who was visiting) commented on how healthy and happy I looked.”

-Note: Use only sparingly in pregnancy (although most say it is safe), but best afterwards to build the blood.
+Note: Use only sparingly in pregnancy (although most say it is safe), but best afterwards to build the blood and iron levels.
 Contraindicated in auto-immune disease (lupus) or when using blood-thinners.

 Alfalfa’s Many Benefits:

 - promotes healthy skin